-Congratulations Dr. Robyn Rice, pictured below left, Dr. Marty Spies, below center, and Kathy Hunter, below right, for being awarded the first ever Phi Pi Research grant!
+Congratulations Dr. Robyn Rice, pictured below left, Dr. Marty Spies, below center, and Joyce Hunter, below right, for being awarded the first ever Phi Pi Research grant!
 For a description of her research, see below.

 Research Team: Dr. Robyn Rice PhD RN (PI) Associate Professor: Chamberlain College of Nursing Post licensure Online; Joyce Hunter MSN RN: Visiting Professor Chamberlain College of Nursing-St. Louis; Dr. Marty Spies-Professor: Chamberlain College of Nursing-St. Louis

 Title of the Study: The Ontology of Crayons and Paper: Does Art Therapy Promote Therapeutic Communication Between Undergraduate Nursing Students and Mental Health Patients?